OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 1. Input data first validation
 2. Blacklist second validation:
     * For IP address: Verify that is a public one.
-    * For Domain name: Verify that is a public one.
+    * For domain name: Verify that is a public one by trying to resolve the domain name against the DNS server that only resolve internal domain name.
+Here, it must return a response indicating that it do not know the provided domain.
 3. Receive the protocol to use for the request via a dedicated input parameter for which you verify the value (`HTTP`, `HTTPS`...) against a allowed list of protocols (ex: using a enumeration).
 4. Build the request using only validated information.